 European and National Constitutional Law

-This mastercourse is a compulsory course in the public law track of the European Law School master programme and an elective for students in the other track of ELS, and for students in the master Globalisation and Law, International Laws and Nederlands recht (Dutch Law).
-The course focuses on the relationships between EU law and domestic constitutional law and for the latter part in a comparative setting.
-The course is not a purely or exclusively legal one, but also devotes quite some attention to political processes and developments, since these cannot and should not be ignored.
+This master course is a compulsory course in the public law track of the European Law School (ELS) Master Programme and an elective for students in the other tracks of ELS as well as those participating in the Master Programs Globalization and Law, International Laws, and Nederland Recht (Dutch Law).
+The course focuses on the relationship between EU law and domestic constitutional law in a comparative setting.

 The aim of this course is to study national constitutional law in its relations to EU law, with their various interactions and multi-layered features.
-This perspective is necessary for instance to understand where and when to lobby, or to be aware how consultations and deliberations on rule and policymaking take place.
-When studying substantive areas of the law, one has to be increasingly aware that multi-layered rules and rule makers exist and cooperate.
-Not only on one level (EU or state) but also in collaboration between levels and between EU and states.
-The goal of this course is to show actual developments in domestic constitutional law and its relation to European constitutional law.
-This course furthermore shows the interaction between national and European constitutional law and its multi- layered aspects.
-It is therefore relevant to know who is/are involved and how decisions relate to one another.
-And this is the case in rulemaking, and their execution and implementation of rules and policies.
-The new Single Supervisory Mechanism (SSM) for the European banking supervision is one of the examples where two systems of supervision do exist: one for major banks and one for the other banks; the former to be exercised by the ECB and the latter by the national authorities.
-However the states are not free in their supervision, but have to apply EU rules and operate under the ECB oversight.
+This perspective is necessary for instance to understand where and when to lobby, or to be aware how consultations and deliberations on rule- and policy-making take place.
+When studying substantive areas of the law one has to be increasingly aware that multi-layered rules and rule makers exist and cooperate.
+Thus, decision-making does not take place on one level only (be it the EU level or the Member State level) but also in collaboration between the different levels.
+The goal of this course is to show and analyze the present functioning of constitutional law in member states as impacted by EU law.
+It is therefore relevant to know who is involved in the decision-making process, the execution of the decisions.